kernelmethod/Seagrass/docs/source/faq.rst

    posthook called: result=6

 Some of Seagrass's event hooks actually use runtime audit hooks internally.
-For instance, ``seagrass.hooks.FileOpenHook`` keeps track of all calls to the ``open`` audit event that's built into Python in order to figure out what files are opened during an event.
+For instance, :py:class:`seagrass.hooks.FileOpenHook`` keeps track of all calls to the ``open`` audit event that's built into Python in order to figure out what files are opened during a Seagrass event.
+Additionally, you can inherit from the :py:class:`seagrass.hooks.RuntimeAuditHook` abstract base class to create a hook whose body is executed as a runtime audit hook.

 .. _PEP 578: https://www.python.org/dev/peps/pep-0578/
 .. _Bypassing Python3.8 Audit Hooks: https://daddycocoaman.dev/posts/bypassing-python38-audit-hooks-part-1/